 Just realized tomorrow Larry Johnson will become the first-ever Black head coach in Ohio State history.— Colin Hass-Hill (@chasshill) November 27, 2020

 Johnson is the father of two former football players, NFL All-Pro running back Larry Johnson Jr. and former Penn State wide receiver Tony Johnson.
 The elder Johnson began his college coaching career as a member of Joe Paterno’s staff in 1996 and remained in State College through Bill O’Brien’s brief tenure before departing for Columbus.
 Current PSU coach James Franklin offered Johnson the opportunity to remain on staff in Happy Valley, but after having been passed over for the head job multiple times, Johnson was ready to move on.
-He joined Urban Meyer’s staff in Columbus in 2014, and has continued to be one of the best d-line coaches and recruiters in college football.
+He joined Urban Meyer’s staff in Columbus in 2014, and has continued to be one of the best defensive line coaches and recruiters in college football.

 While Johnson will be the third interim coach in the past 10 seasons for Ohio State — joining current Cincinnati head coach Luke Fickell and Day himself — we don’t yet know if the record that he amasses while stepping in for his boss will be credited to him or not.
 When Day took over for Meyer during the latter’s three-game suspension to start the 2018 season, the wins against Oregon State, Rutgers, and TCU were assigned to Day’s career totals, but this is a substantively different situation.